scrabbletank/farhome-rules/rulesdoc.md

 #### Actor
 *Requires proficiency in performance*

 You are able to impersonate voices you have heard before, reducing the skill challenge for these rolls.
-When making conversation or religion checks you can use your performance instead.
+When making conversation or religion challenges you can use your performance instead.

 #### Arcane Forge
 *Requires proficiency with enchanters tools*